-We consider a fractal arterial tree that consists of several branching levels where each level consists of parallel vessels, Figure 8.5 A. Each vessel is connected to m vessels of the consequent branching level [322].
+We consider a fractal arterial tree that consists of several branching levels where each level consists of parallel vessels, Figure 8.5A.
+Each vessel is connected to m vessels of the consequent branching level [353].
 We make the assumption that the vessel radii and lengths at each level k follow a distribution around the mean values $\rho_k$ and $\mu_k$ , respectively.
 The variance of the vessel radii and lengths at each level produces heterogeneity in the velocities.

 The total flow across a section of the entire tree is constant (conservation of mass).
-This allows us to replace the tree with a single 1-dimensional tube.
-Since the tree is not area-preserving and the area of the cross section of the tube is equal to the total area of the cross sections of each level of the tree, the total cross-sectional area of subsequent levels increases, i.e., the tube is not cylindrical (Figure 8.5 A-C).
+This allows us to replace the tree with a single one-dimensional tube.
+Since the tree is not area-preserving and the area of the cross section of the tube is equal to the total area of the cross sections of each level of the tree, the total cross-sectional area of subsequent levels increases, i.e., the tube is not cylindrical (Figure 8.5A-C).

 Based on the scaling properties of the fractal tree, the noncylindrical tube is described in terms of a continuous spatial coordinate, z, which replaces the branching levels of the fractal tree from the aorta to the capillaries.
-As suggested by West [322], both the radii and the vessel lengths scale according to "cubic law" branching, i.e., $\rho{k+1}/\rho_k = \mu{k+1}/\mu_k = m^{-1/3}$ .
-These assumptions allow us to obtain the expression for the area $\mathcal{A}(z)$ of the noncylindrical tube (Figure 8.5
+As suggested by West [353], both the radii and the vessel lengths scale according to "cubic law" branching, i.e., $\rho{k+1}/\rho_k = \mu{k+1}/\mu_k = m^{-1/3}$ .
+These assumptions allow us to obtain the expression for the area $\mathcal{A}(z)$ of the noncylindrical tube (Figure 8.5C) as a function of the coordinate z: